 AZEVAP - AZFlow Coolers Differentiated by Design…

-There are many specific features that differentiate AZFlow technology coolers from those found on other commercially available coolers.
+There are many unique features that differentiate AZFlow technology coolers from those found on other commercially available coolers.
 These features address the limitations of evaporative cooling discussed previously under the history of evaporative cooling and are discussed below:

-- Water distribution system - AZFlow coolers feature a patent-pending metered water distribution system that meters water uniformly onto the media at a rate that takes advantage of the rigid media's water storage capacity, wicking ability, and heat transfer properties.
+- Water distribution system - AZFlow coolers feature a patented metered water distribution system that meters water uniformly onto the media at a rate that takes advantage of the rigid media's water storage capacity, wicking ability, and heat transfer properties.
 The water is applied by this system in a pattern matching the cooling heat load and doing so consistently along the width, length, and depth of the media.
 This is significantly different and more reliable when compared to the recirculating system of other coolers as there is no pump to recirculate the water, no float valve to add water to the sump, and no water sump to capture and store water for recirculation.
 This recirculating system maintains a water surface on the media such that the air does not contact the media but flows over the water film where the mass and heat transfer properties are not as good as they are when the air flows over wet media.

 - Sensors and Control - AZFlow coolers sense inlet temperature and relative humidity and compute the instantaneous evaporation rate for the air flow rate.
 The local water chemistry is used to derive a desired cycles of concentration for the cooler that will minimize water use while avoiding scale formation.
 This cycles of concentration value is input to the micro processor control system along with the instantaneous evaporation rate to determine the quantity of fresh water to meter onto the rigid media.
 The resultant quantity of water added by the control system is such that all but the desired volume of bleed water is evaporated and the ratio of the water volume added to the bleed water volume equals the desired cycles of concentration.